WordPress/gutenberg/docs/designers-developers/developers/backward-compatibility/meta-box.md

 );
 ```

 When Gutenberg is used, this meta box will no longer be displayed in the meta box area, as it now only exists for backward compatibility purposes.
-It will continue to display correctly in the Classic editor, should some other meta box cause a fallback.
+It will continue to display correctly in the Classic editor.

 ### Meta Box Data Collection